ihmccreery/bplc-ruby/README.md

-bplc
+bplc-ruby
 ====

-An implementation of the BPL language for OCCS Compilers
+An implementation of a BPL language compiler in Ruby for the OCCS Compilers course.